 The LED is also, a bright 643 lumens and can shine the beam for a distance of 407 meters.
 There are three options to choose from, law enforcement, outdoor, and tactical.
 This allows for versatility that helps you adapt to your environment.
 These function sets cover the three main sequences based on the scenario.

 It's built with an anondized aluminium body and weather resistant seals.
 If the quality craftsmanship and long life is not enougn.
 The advance beam focus system allows you to accomdate from spot to flood lighting in seconds with a slight turn.

 Whereas other manufacturers focus their efforts on being the best at a few things, Anker has focused its energies on being a truely versatile tool.
 But that’s not all they went for, they also made this a multi functional flashlight.
 And the best part is you don’t have to spend your week’s budget on this flashlight.

 Starting with the lenses, they can be zoomed to achieve the beam distance that you desire, whether it be a narrow or a wide beam.
 Based on what you're working with; it has a choice of five different settings.
 These are high medium and low, for the basic flashlight options and then strobe and SOS mode for the life-saving features that can be used to draw attention.

 The IP5X rated body is build for intense conditions, from the dry desert to a wet rainforest.
 It's alumimum body is made to endure a beating and still be functional.
-This compact survival flashlight is strong and reliable in times of need.
+This compact survival flashlight is strong and reliable for self defense with the edge heads.

 To finish up with the multi-function side of things, this survival flashlight can be recharged with a 1A adapter or by the now more common USB, which can come in handy if you carry about a portable charge.